sasjs/sasjs.io/docs/security.md

 Services should be built in such a way that they can be safely executed more than once.
 This is because it's possible that it WILL be run more than once (eg if the user clicks a button twice in succession).

-## Subresource Integrity Checking for Javascript files
+## SubResource Integrity

 An integrity hash is a checksum of a file - if just one character inside a file is changed, the checksum is totally different.
-This makes it a great tool for verifying that a file has not been modified since the checksum was generated.
+This makes it a great tool for verifying that a CSS or JS file has not been modified since the checksum was generated.
 Content served over http (without SSL certificates) are extremely susceptible to Man in the Middle (MitM) [attacks](https://hackernoon.com/a-hacker-intercepted-your-wifi-traffic-stole-your-contacts-passwords-financial-data-heres-how-4fc0df9ff152).
 For this reason, it is best practice to either bundle all your dependencies inside your app, or apply SubResource Integrity (SRI) checking as per the [w3.org spec](https://www.w3.org/TR/SRI).
 The syntax looks like this:

 ```
 <script src="https://cdn.jsdelivr.net/npm/sasjs@1.10.8/index.js"